-ICAO has specified English Language Proficiency Requirements, and mandated that these requirements shall be effective from 5 March 2008.
+ICAO has specified English Language Proficiency Requirements and mandated that these requirements shall be effective from 5 March 2008.

-In accordance with the requirements, Pilots and Air Traffic Service Personnel shall demonstrate a minimum proficiency of at least Operational Level '4' of both ICAO Standard Phraseology and plain language, to be issued with or to maintain their respective licences.
+In accordance with the requirements, Pilots and Air Traffic Service Personnel shall demonstrate a minimum proficiency of at least Operational Level '4' of both ICAO Standard Phraseology and plain language, to be issued with or to maintain their respective licenses.